2F-AI/.github/profile/README.md

 # 2F AI

 Welcome to **2F AI**!
-We specialize in developing artificial intelligence models, and our flagship project is **MuffinLM** – a lightweight text-generation AI built on LSTM.
+We specialize in developing artificial intelligence models, and our flagship project is **MuffinLM** – a lightweight text-generation AI built on LSTM and Transformer.

 ## Our Team
 | # | Members                                  | Roles            | About Them         |